Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Dorado API URL.
   --username USERNAME   Huawei OceanStor Dorado API username.
-  -w, --warning WARN    WARN threshold for the remaining life of a backup
-                        power module, as a Nagios range in days.
-Default: 180:
-  --warning-voltage WARN_VOLTAGE
-                        WARN threshold in volts.
-Supports Nagios ranges.
-Off by default, because the healthy range depends on the module and on how many cells it has; read the label or watch the graph first.
-Example: `--warning-
-                        voltage=15:17`
   -v, --verbose         Makes this plugin verbose during the operation.
 Useful
                         for debugging and seeing what is going on under the hood.
 Appends what every API request returned, so the